ibm-cloud-docs/databases-for-postgresql-gen2/learn-performance.md

 To ensure reliable performance in production environments, we recommend provisioning a disk with a minimum size of 100 GB.
 Actual performance needs may vary by workload, so it's important to test and size your disk to meet the required IOPS.
 {: .tip}

-## Memory Usage
-{: #mem-usage}

-{{site.data.keyword.databases-for-postgresql}} deployment's memory settings are auto-tuned based on the deployment's total memory.
-Specifically, [`work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-WORK-MEM), [`maintenance_work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM), and [`effective_cache_size`](https://www.postgresql.org/docs/current/runtime-config-query.html#GUC-EFFECTIVE-CACHE-SIZE){: .external} are set on provision, restore, or scale.

-You can set the amount of memory that is dedicated to the database's shared buffer pool by adjusting the [`shared_buffers`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS){: .external} in your [PostgreSQL configuration](/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration){: .external}.
-The recommended value is 25% of the deployment's total memory.
-Allocating too much memory to the shared buffer pool can starve the system of memory for other purposes and hinder performance, or possibly even disable the database.

-Allocating larger amounts of memory (outside of the shared buffer pool) to your deployment still benefits performance.
-For example, PostgreSQL fills memory with cached disk pages for performance.
-It is not necessary to allocate memory to PostgreSQL directly for PostgreSQL to use it.

 ## Connection limits
 {: #connection-limits-performance}